top of page

 Costs of Leaving Furniture in the Room

 Keeping furniture in place slows down the painting process.
 Our painters arrive ready to work efficiently, but navigating around bulky furniture adds complexity and time—potentially hiking labor costs by 30-50%.
+The cost for moving furniture may be calculated as an hourly rate, so clear communication about pricing is important during initial estimates and onsite consultations.
 To save money on your painting project, clear the space beforehand.
 Handling furniture yourself avoids extra charges and keeps the focus on a high-quality paint job.
+If some furniture must remain, consider requesting extra protection to safeguard your belongings from paint splatters and damage.

 Preparing Your Room for Interior Painting